dalesgit/zettelkasten/Poetry/anniversary_memorare.md

 ---
+id: anniversary_memorare
+aliases: []
 tags:
   - poetry
 created: 2025-12-08 07:28
 ---

-It began with the turn of the calendar page\
+It began with the turn of the calendar page.\
-December 1\
+December one.\
 A countdown of memories and anniversaries.

 I met Ferrar long ago\
 when we were still young\
-in the context of memorizing poetry
+in the context of memorizing poetry.\
+One might say we met at **Little Gidding**.

 "You are here to kneel\
 where prayer has been valid"

-These days are not just memories\
+The days are not just memories\
-to be forgotten one day.
+to be forgotten one day\
+but moments outside of time.

 **Anamnesis** is "not merely a passive recollection\
 but an active participation in the Paschal Mystery"